dangthanhhao/Learn-react/docs/react-learning-plan.md

 ### 💬 Copilot Prompts

--   "Explain how Context works in React."
--   "When should I use Context over props?"
--   "Show an example of combining multiple contexts."
--   "How do I avoid unnecessary re-renders with Context?"
+-   "How do I split Context for better performance?"
+-   "What's the difference between Context and Redux?"

 ### 📝 Exercises